 - Of all domestic violence victims, 76% are female.

-- 1 in 7 women in America are seriously injured by an intimate partner during
+- 1 in 7 women in America are seriously injured by an intimate partner during their lifetime.

 - Of all violent crime in the U.S., domestic violence is responsible for 15%.

 If you’re a victim of domestic violence, you should highly consider obtaining a domestic violence restraining order against your spouse.
 If your child is being abused by your spouse, you can seek a restraining order on behalf of your son or daughter.
 If your child is 12 or older, he or she can obtain a restraining order on their own.

 What a Domestic Violence Restraining Order Can Do